simonpatino/simonpatino.github.io/README.md

-Do you want to learn how programming?,
+Do you want to learn how programming?

 ----->  www.platzi.com/marca